denoland/fresh/docs/concepts/islands.md

 components in Fresh, as they are usually just rendered on the server.

 Islands are defined by creating a file in the `islands/` folder in a Fresh project.
-The name of this file must be a PascalCase name of the island.
+The name of this file must be a PascalCase or kebab-case name of the island.
 The file must have a default export that is a regular Preact component.

 ```tsx
 // islands/MyIsland.tsx